OpenDSA/OpenDSA/RST/en/List/ListElement.rst

 .. inlineav:: listElementDataCON ss
    :output: show

-Whether it is more advantageous to use pointers to shared elements or separate copies depends on the intended application.
+Whether it is more advantageous to use pointers to shared :term:`elements <element>` or separate copies depends on the intended application.
 In general, the larger the elements and the more they are duplicated, the more likely that pointers to shared elements is the